JWock82/Pynite/README.md

 v0.0.48 - Global Load Directions
 * Global load directions can now be used for member loads now.
 Use capital notation to apply the member load in the global X, Y, or Z direction (e.g. 'FX', 'MY', 'FZ'...).
 Use lower case notation to apply the member load in the member's local x, y, or z direction (e.g. 'Fx', 'My', 'Fz'...).
 * Bug fix for rendering models without plates/quads (special thanks to tamalone1 for this pull request!)

-v0.0.47 - Bug Fix After Refactoring
-* Fixed a bug identified in Issue #98 caused by refactoring in v0.0.44.

-v0.0.46 - Rendering Improvements
-* The size of the scalar bar for plate contours is now a little more predictable.
-It used to be based off of the window size.
-Now it only resizes when the window gets really small.
-* The user now has more control over screenshots.
-If a screenshot is requested, it will be captured when the user closes the render window.

-v0.0.45 - Rectangular Mesh Openings
-* Openings can now be added to rectangular meshes.
-An example of a shear wall with openings has been added to the `Examples` folder to help you get started.

-v0.0.44 - PEP8 Style Updates
-* Many method and function names have been renamed to match the PEP8 style guide for Python.
-For now PyNite is backwards compatible, but deprecation warnings have been implemented for function names that will be disappearing in a future release.
-If you see deprecation warnings when you run your code, it's recommended to move your code over to the new method and function names given in the deprecation warnings.
-This is a big change that will affect most users.
-I don't plan to make changes this big very often, but PyNite was getting large and complex enough that I had to do it now or never.
-When I started PyNite I didn't know much about Python coding styles.
-This change brings the code into better conformance with normal conventions in Python.
-* The `ClearLoads` method (`delete_loads` going forward) wasn't deleting plate and quad loads.
-Fixed this issue.

 # Example Projects
 Here's a list of projects that run on PyNite: